Admin Usage V2: Team Members table and Words-Dictated CSV export

 3. Click the Export usage data button (download icon) to open the Export dialog.

-5. Click Export to generate the file.
+5. Click Export CSV to generate the file.
 The button label changes to "Exporting…" while the export runs.

 6. Open the downloaded file in your spreadsheet tool.